yashu1wwww/YouTube-Comments-Auto-Like/README.md

 In line 18, change the movie video URL to the required URL.

 That's it!
-The URL will open in the previously opened localhost Chrome and automatically likes the cmts (note it only like the 19 cmts only)
+The URL will open in the previously opened localhost Chrome and automatically likes the cmts

+# (note it only like the 19 cmts only)

+# 👉 Note:Every time YouTube updates the code, it varies.
+So, open the YouTube video, press 'Ctrl+Shift+C' to open the developer tools,

 in cmd enter